 Compare Card Survey

 Wondering how your customers and non-customers rank the competition?
 This can be tackled through a compare card survey.
-The first objective of this survey is to chose the 3 to 5 main competitors you'd like to inquire about in the online survey and compare to your organization.
+The first objective of this survey is to choose the 3 to 5 main competitors you'd like to inquire about in the online survey and compare to your organization.

 Respondents are asked the likelihood to recommend the companies, products or services they've used in the past.
 This is tackled through a 0 to 10 scale using net promoter score (NPS) as the key performance indicator (KPI.)
 NPS is a very common metric used in marketing research to measure and compare performance.